Bihanojko/FLP2/README.md

 If no existing spanning trees are found, the output is blank.

+The application can also process self loops (e.g. "A A") and multiple edges between the same two vertices (e.g. "A B\nA B" or "A B\nB A").
+Self loops are removed from the list of edges to add to a spanning tree since they would never be used.
+These edges are taken into account only when creating a list of all vertices.
+Multiple edges are removed and only one of them is left since the other edges would only produce the same spanning trees.

 ## Usage

 To build the application, run 'make'.
 Application can be run using the command: